theobald-software/theobald-software.github.io/content/_en/yunio/transactions.md

 lang: en_GB
 old_url: /Xtract-Universal-EN/default.aspx?pageid=define-a-bapi-extraction
 ---
+This section shows how to use the integration type *Transaction*.<br>

-With the *Transaction* component, SAP transactions can be accessed, configured and parameterized for automation.<br>
+Use *Transaction* to access, configure and parameterize SAP transactions for automation.

 ### Prerequisites
 The SAP connection assigned to a transaction service must use an SAP dialog user.

 {: .box-tip }